Mojo in the Morning: Ratings, reception, and audience

 Mojo in the Morning has been broadcast in locations such as Arizona, Ohio, Florida, Virginia, Mississippi and Michigan, and the show has been frequently ranked as a "Top Five morning show" in Detroit's Arbitron/Nielsen PPM Radio Ratings.
 The show has also been voted as "Best Radio Morning Show" in many Detroit publications such as The Detroit News, Metro Times, and Real Detroit Weekly.
 In 2013, Mojo was named along with Howard Stern, Rush Limbaugh and Ryan Seacrest as one of the "Top 25 Radio Personalities of the Last 25 Years" according to Talentmaster, a talk radio industry publication.
 In 2022, Mojo In The Morning was nominated to the Radio Hall of Fame along with 23 other nominees for induction from a list of more than 2,500 suggestions to the Nominating Committee.

+In 2025 Mojo was award the honor of induction into the National Radio Hall Of Fame.